dragan1alex/Thermostat_rev2/README.md

 DISCLAIMER:
 This is a hobby project, it will be completed as the free time allows it :)

+You are free to use any component of this software as you please, as long as the code you chose to use or modify is written by me.
+STM has a license agreement you need to read before using/modifying/redistributing their bits and pieces of software.

 This is the second revision of the thermostat, it is an exercise to understand how a TFT panel works and how to interpret capacitive touch data.